 Directions

-- Press the start button on the Yoder Smokers YS640s Pellet Grill, but do not start the grill, so the fans run, but no heat is produced.
+Press the power button on the Yoder Smokers YS640s Pellet Grill, but do not start the grill, so the fans run, but no heat is produced.

-- Cold smoke the ahi tuna with for one hour.
+Cold smoke the ahi tuna for one hour.
 Remove and chill.

 - Dice the tuna into small pieces.